Eddie Hobbs

 Hobbs is the director of Hobbs Financial Practice ltd, a financial services firm.

-Brendan Investments, a fund co-founded by Hobbs in 2007 from which he resigned as non-executive director in early 2015, was subject to media scrutiny after he left the company in 2017 when it was reported the fund had lost 90% of its investor's money.
+Brendan Investments, a fund co-founded by Hobbs in 2007 from which he resigned as non-executive director in early 2015, was subject to media scrutiny two years after he left the company in 2017 when it was reported the fund had lost 90% of its investors' money.